cmeraki/vit.triton/posts/PART2.md

 ```

 4. Launch the kernel.
 Assuming that our kernel is called `matMul`, `grid` defines how the blocks are arranged and `blocks` define how threads are arranged in each block.
-For this example, the `grids` will be a 1D array equal to the batch size. `blocks` will have the same layout as the output dimension of our output matrix (`N*D_out`).
+For this example, the `grid` will be a 1D array equal to the batch size. `blocks` will have the same layout as the output dimension of our output matrix (`N*D_out`).
 This means that every block will process a single output matrix from the batch and every thread will process a single cell of our output matrix.

 ```C
 // We would launch B blocks, each block processing a single batch